WebAhead/master-reference/coursebook/general/github-scavenger-hunt.md

 The coursebook contains some general overview files, as well as the content of each week.
 + What will you be doing after reading week?
 + How many hours do you spend on business development / community engagement per week?
-+ When do you projects start and finish?
++ When do your projects start and finish?
 + How long do you have to prepare your presentations?
 + Where can you find extra resources that might compliment your learning during the week?